-Further details about the benefits and documents (e.g. legal orders and written agreements) that identify the main people responsible for looking after a child are given at https://www.mygov.scot/best-start-grant-best-start-foods/.
+Further details about the benefits and documents (e.g. legal orders and written agreements) that identify the main people responsible for looking after a child are given on the mygov.scot website.

 On 14 November 2022, the condition for Best Start Grant that the child is not looked after by the local authority in residential care was removed, aligning with the approach already taken for Scottish Child Payment and Best Start Foods.